 Three Ways to Increase Driver Awareness with Garmin

 Distracted driving is dangerous, both for you and those around you.
-A Garmin GPS sat nav, such as those in the Garmin DriveSmart™ series, can help with that.
-From a large, bright, high-resolution touchscreen display to hands-free calling and voice assist — which responds to spoken requests and tells you directly where you need to go — the Garmin DriveSmart GPS sat navs are easy to use and help ensure you know where you’re going without requiring a bunch of fiddling around to figure it out.
+A Garmin GPS navigator, such as those in the Garmin DriveSmart™ series, can help with that.
+From a large, bright, high-resolution touchscreen display to hands-free calling and voice assist — which responds to spoken requests and tells you directly where you need to go — the Garmin DriveSmart GPS navigators are easy to use and help ensure you know where you’re going without requiring a bunch of fiddling around to figure it out.

 Even better?
 Driver alerts can alert you of upcoming speed changes, sharp curves, railroad crossings and more.
 And you can use the Garmin Real Directions™feature for easy-to-understand, spoken directions that tell you when and where to turn just like a friend would.
 No more trying to recall clever mnemonics for cardinal directions.
 Instead, just “turn right after Tom’s Auto Body.”

 Situational awareness is critical when attempting to safely get from point A to point B — and it often starts with simply backing out of your driveway.
 A Garmin backup camera can help immensely and is an easy way to add useful technology to any vehicle if your car didn’t come with a backup camera or if the video quality on your factory-installed solution isn’t great.
-With high-definition resolution and a wide field of view, your Garmin backup camera pairs wirelessly with your compatible Garmin sat nav to show you what’s behind your vehicle when you shift into reverse, whether it’s a pedestrian or a bike someone forgot to put away.
-The Gamin BC™ 40 series backup cameras are battery-powered and can be easily installed within minutes.
-Or, if you drive a longer vehicle, like a motorhome or a truck and trailer, the Garmin BC 50 backup camera series is compatible with up to 50’ of true wireless working range and has the option of night vision to help maximise visibility when reversing at night.
+With high-definition resolution and a wide field of view, your Garmin backup camera pairs wirelessly with your compatible Garmin navigator to show you what’s behind your vehicle when you shift into reverse, whether it’s a pedestrian or a bicycle someone forgot to put away.
+The Gamin BC™ 40 series of backup cameras are battery-powered and can be easily installed within minutes.
+Or, if you drive a longer vehicle, like an RV or a truck and trailer, the Garmin BC 50 backup camera series is compatible with up to 50’ of true wireless working range and has the option of night vision to help maximize visibility when reversing at night.

 Ready to hit the road with more confidence?
 Shop the Garmin line of automotive products here to take the doubt out of driving.